-The size of shrimp you use is really a matter of personal preference.
+The size of the shrimp you use is really a matter of personal preference.
 Smaller shrimp will require more cleaning time because there are so many to peel and devein.

 I prefer using medium-large to large shrimp.
 Something in the rage of 40 shrimp per pound is my target.
 This gives every bowl of pasta about 10 shrimp.

 Anything larger than these and I feel like the shrimp need to be cut in half before eating it.
 Knives and pasta don’t really mix well in my opinion.

 This recipe tastes best when fresh garlic has been used.
 In a pinch I have used the chopped garlic packed in oil you can find in large store produce sections.

 If you find yourself without either one of these options, granulated garlic can be substituted.
 Start with ¼ of a teaspoon and add more if needed.